• Home

 Also be aware of events along your route – if you’re driving Route 66 for example, the Albuquerque Balloon Fiesta in New Mexico results in lodging being both very expensive and booked out for a week in October.

-We have a number of favorite websites we use for booking everything from accommodation to flights, including Booking.com and AirBnB.
+We have a number of favorite websites we use for booking everything from accommodation to flights, including Booking.com, Plum Guide and Vrbo.
 Check out our Travel Resources page for lots more ideas.

 If you’re travelling as group, or even just as a couple, make sure that when you plan your road trip, you take everyone’s need and interests into account, not just yours.
 This will mean everyone will be happier, and result in less chance of friction during the trip!